A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 From our health to growing pollution, microorganisms have better solutions for most problems posed to mankind.

-A debate over companionship with microbes turns meaningless when we see their potential to provide sustainable solutions that guarantee us and the generations that follow us a better future.
+A debate over companionship with microbes becomes meaningless when we consider their potential to provide sustainable solutions that guarantee a better future for us and the generations that follow.

 This post first appeared on LinkedIn.